-Paul Albers (centre) on a walk with officers of the reconnaissance battalion in the square of Oradea (now Romania) in late spring 1944.
+Paul Albers (centre) on a walk with officers of the reconnaissance battalion in the main square of Oradea (now Romania) in late spring 1944.
 In 2008, Albers was sentenced to life in prison for his role in the Monte Sole massacre. © Private archive Nils Olger, Vienne

 Paul Albers